 Step one: Rethink your workouts.

-A few years ago, I stumbled across a research study that would change my life.
+Several years ago, I stumbled across a research study that would change my life.
 I was staying at the Biltmore Hotel in Asheville, North Carolina with friends, and we had just wrapped up a dinner and winery tour.
 My friends decided to keep the revelry going in the hotel bar, but I retired to my room to get a head start on writing the next day’s email newsletter for my fitness business.

 While scrolling through the latest health research, I came across a study comparing 30 minutes of aerobic exercise with four minutes of high-intensity bodyweight exercises.